Close

 Passport Requirements

 All travelers need a passport valid for at least 3 months beyond departure date from Reunion.
 EU citizens may use national ID cards instead.
+Your passport must also have been issued within the last 10 years.

 Transit Passengers